benjamenm03/teros12-LoRa/README.md

 time string so activity can be tracked later.

 Sensor readings are saved to `soil.csv` with the columns:
-`timestamp,battery,node_id,<values…>` where the battery column comes from the PowerBoost's LBO pin (0 V when below about 3.2 V).
+`timestamp,battery,node_id,<values…>` where the battery column is the node's battery voltage measured through a resistor divider (470 kΩ to the battery and 100 kΩ to ground) using the MCU's internal reference.

 ## Cloud logging with ThingSpeak